Yuncheng Shanxi, China Travel Guide

 The dominant ingredient, appearing in various forms of noodles, dumplings, steamed buns (mantou), and bread.

-Shanxi is famous for its aged dark vinegar, used extensively in cooking and as a dipping sauce.
+Shanxi is known for its aged dark vinegar, used extensively in cooking and as a dipping sauce.
 It imparts a sour, savory, and slightly sweet flavor.

 Pork, beef, lamb, various vegetables (cabbage, potatoes, eggplant), garlic, ginger, and chili.
 Tastes are savory, sour, and hearty.

 Knife-cut noodles, shaved directly from a block of dough into boiling water.
-Served with various toppings like pork, beef, or tomato, often with a rich broth and a dash of Shanxi vinegar.
-Widely available at local noodle shops.
+Served with various toppings like pork, beef, or tomato, usually with a rich broth and a dash of Shanxi vinegar.
+Widely can be found at local noodle shops.

 A true Shanxi culinary experience, not to be missed.